ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 {{% fig "corfu/1899-corfu-fire" "800" /%}}

-Allan confirms the Mills' home in Corfu no longer exists.
+Allan Starkweather, Corfu Village Historian, via personal correspondence, confirms the Mills' home in Corfu no longer exists.

-According Edward and Mary Ann's obituaries in the records of Caroline Valley Community Church, the Mills moved to Mott's Corners in Mar 1879.
+According to Edward and Mary Ann's obituaries in the records of Caroline Valley Community Church, the Mills moved to Mott's Corners in Mar 1879.

 {{% fig "mills-edward-mary-cvcc-obit" "800" /%}}